Does Home Insurance Cover Decks and Patios?

 Other Structures Coverage (Coverage B)

 A patio or deck detached from the main structure (such as a freestanding gazebo or a detached garden patio) falls under Coverage B (Other Structures).
-This coverage is set at 10% of your dwelling coverage limit by default.
+Coverage B is set at 10% of your dwelling coverage limit by default.
 For example, if your home is insured for $300,000, you'd have $30,000 in other structures coverage.
+If a covered peril destroys your detached deck or patio, replacement costs come out of that limit, split across all detached structures on your property.

 When Does Homeowners Insurance Cover Deck and Patio Damage?